Last updated: May 12, 2023

 Dynamic load balancing is a feature that constantly monitors changes in energy use on your circuit and automatically allocates the available capacity to different appliances.
 It balances the energy used and adjusts the charging output to your EV in response to changes in electricity load.

 For example, if a washer, a dryer, and a car are connected at the same time, dynamic load balancing may decide to stop or slow the charging process of the car to free up capacity for the other appliances.
 Once they are switched off, the charger resumes or increases the EV’s charging speed.

 This also applies if you own multiple electric cars and charge them from the same electrical circuit.
 In that case, dynamic load balancing automatically distributes the available energy between the two vehicles or prioritizes one of the cars based on your preferences.
 In the second scenario, dynamic load balancing will direct more power to one of the cars, while slowing or stopping charging for the other one until more energy becomes available.

-Not all smart charging stations are equipped with dynamic load balancing, but thanks to their ability to connect to the internet, many can be upgraded at a later stage.
+No, not all (smart) charging stations are equipped with dynamic load balancing.
 Still, considering the benefits of dynamic load balancing for maximizing your home’s electricity use, it is a feature worth thinking about when looking for a charging station.